Uaxactun: History of discovery

-With the achievements in the decipherment of the ancient Maya hieroglyphic writing system since the 1990s, it has been determined that the ancient name for this site translates roughly as Siaan K'aan or "Born in Heaven".
 The name Uaxactun was given to the site by its rediscoverer, archaeologist Sylvanus Morley, in May 1916.
 He coined the name from Maya words Waxac and Tun, to mean "Eight Stones".
-The name has two meanings; Morley's stated reason for the name was to commemorate it as the first site where an inscription dating from the 8th Baktún of the Maya calendar was discovered (making it then the earliest known Maya date).
+The name has two meanings; Morley's stated reason for the name was to commemorate it as the first site where an inscription dating from the 8th Baktún of the Maya calendar was discovered (making it then the earliest known Maya date, corresponding the year 328 AD).
 The other meaning is a pun, since "Uaxactun" sounds like "Washington", the U.S. capital and home of the Carnegie Institute which funded Morley's explorations.

 Morley's initial investigation of the site mostly focused on the hieroglyphic inscriptions; after that Uaxactun was not visited again until 1924, when Frans Blom made a more detailed investigation of the structures and mapped the site.
 The Carnegie Institution conducted archeological excavations there from 1926 through 1937, led by Oliver Ricketson.
 The excavations added greatly to knowledge of the early Classic and pre-Classic Maya.

+Significantly, these early excavations led to the identification and naming of the "E-Group" architectural complex, as Group E at Uaxactun served as the structural archetype used by Mayanists to define Maya astronomical alignment and solstitial observation complexes across the Lowlands.
 The remains of several badly ruined late Classic era temple-pyramids were removed, revealing well-preserved earlier temples underneath them.